What we know about U.S. probes of Russian meddling in 2016 election

 Comey's departure does not necessarily mean the FBI's Russia investigation will be disrupted or ended as the career FBI officials Comey put in charge of it will likely continue working on the matter even as the search for a new director begins.

-The leaders of the Senate Intelligence Committee had raised concerns about the pace of the FBI inquiry before Comey's firing.
-The congressional probes are dependent on the intelligence produced by the FBI and other agencies.

-FBI Acting Director Andrew McCabe, who will lead the agency until a new director is hired, promised the Senate Intelligence Committee that Comey's firing will not affect the investigation and that he will notify the committee of any attempt to delay or derail it.
+FBI acting Director Andrew McCabe, who will lead the agency until a new director is named, promised the Senate Intelligence Committee that Comey's firing will not affect the investigation and that he will notify the committee of any attempt to delay or derail it.

 Why was Comey fired?

-Attorney General Sessions sent Trump a May 9 letter attaching a memo from Deputy Attorney General Rod Rosenstein on "Restoring Confidence in the FBI" that recommended Comey's dismissal.
+Attorney General Sessions sent Trump a May 9 letter attaching a memo from Rosenstein, the deputy attorney general, on "Restoring Confidence in the FBI" that recommended Comey's dismissal.

-Trump called Comey a "showboat" and "grandstander" in an interview with NBC News on May 11, saying he was going to fire Comey regardless of Rosenstein's recommendation.
+Trump called Comey a "showboat" and "grandstander" in an interview with NBC News on May 11, saying that he would have fired Comey regardless of Rosenstein's recommendation.

 Did Comey's firing have anything to do with the Russia probe?